swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 Single-quoted literals will be inferred to be integer types in cases where a `Character` or `Unicode.Scalar` overload does not exist, but an unambiguous integer overload does.
 This is not the case with most integer operators, so expressions like `'1' + '1' == 98` would be an ambiguity error under Swift’s overload resolution rules.

-Use of single quotes for character/scalar literals is *heavily* precedented in other languages, including C, Objective-C, C++, Java, and Rust, although different languages have slightly differing ideas about what a “character” is.
-We choose to use the single quote syntax specifically because it reinforces the notion that strings and character values are different: the former is a sequence, the later is a scalar (and "integer-like").
+Use of single quotes for character/scalar literals is precedented in other languages, including C, Objective-C, C++, Java, and Rust, although different languages have slightly differing ideas about what a “character” is.
+We choose to use the single quote syntax specifically because it reinforces the notion that strings and character values are different: the former is a sequence, the later is an element.
 Character types also don't support string literal interpolation, which is another reason to move away from double quotes.

 ### Single quotes in Swift, a historical perspective

-In Swift 1.0, we wanted to reserve single quotes for some yet-to-be determined syntactical purpose.
-However, today, pretty much all of the things that we once thought we might want to use single quotes for have already found homes in other parts of the Swift syntactical space.
-For example, syntax for [multi-line string literals](https://github.com/apple/swift-evolution/blob/master/proposals/0168-multi-line-string-literals.md) uses triple quotes (`"""`), and string interpolation syntax uses standard double quote syntax.
-With the passage of [SE-0200](https://github.com/apple/swift-evolution/blob/master/proposals/0200-raw-string-escaping.md), raw-mode string literals settled into the `#""#` syntax.
-In current discussions around [regex literals](https://forums.swift.org/t/string-update/7398/6), most people seem to prefer slashes (`/`).
+In Swift 1.0, single quotes were reserved for some yet-to-be determined syntactical purpose.
+Since then, pretty much all of the things that might have used single quotes have already found homes in other parts of the Swift syntactical space:

+- syntax for [multi-line string literals](https://github.com/apple/swift-evolution/blob/master/proposals/0168-multi-line-string-literals.md) uses triple quotes (`"""`)

+- string interpolation syntax uses standard double quote syntax.

+- raw-mode string literals settled into the `#""#` syntax.

+- In current discussions around [regex literals](https://forums.swift.org/t/string-update/7398/6), most people seem to prefer slashes (`/`).

-At this point, it is clear that the early syntactic conservatism was unwarranted.
-We do not forsee another use for this syntax, and given the strong precedent in other languages for characters, it is natural to use it.
+Given that, and the desire for lightweight syntax for single chararcter syntax, and the precedent in other languages for characters, it is natural to use single quotes for this purpose.

 ### Existing double quote initializers for characters